 The targets for reuse, recovery and recycling in Article 34 are not sufficient to guarantee a high recycling rates.
 Currently, the draft only specifies a common target for reuse and recycling of 85 %, by average weight per vehicle.
 As a result, recycling processes for bulk and precious metals that are already profitable are currently mainly used.
-To effectively protect resources, it is essential to increase the recycling of all environmentally critical materials.
-This should be promoted via separate material-specific recycling targets for e.g. glass, plastics, technology metals or rare earths.
+We welcome first separate recycling target for plastics of at least 30 percent as proposed by the Commission.
+However, to effectively protect resources, it is essential to increase the recycling of all environmentally relevant materials.
+This should be promoted via additional separate material-specific recycling targets for e.g. glass, technology metals or rare earths.
 Recycling targets should also increase on a self-learning basis so that the state of the art is always applied: If recycling targets are exceeded, a higher target should be set automatically.